 Our company's goal is to try automating as many tests as possible, and most of these integration tests could not be handled within the current framework.
 So what do you think happened?
 Rather than creating a bunch of manual tests, we ended up creating a second framework in UFT to handle those particular types of tests.

-This approach caused all manner of confusion, because I had to ensure that we used the right framework for the right tests as well as maintain two separate code bases — a real nightmare scenario.
+This approach caused all manner of confusion because I had to ensure that we used the right framework for the right tests as well as maintaining two separate code bases — a real nightmare scenario.
 LeanFT solves this issue.

 With LeanFT, I can now use my existing Selenum/Java framework and still be able to handle these integration-type tests!

 Using LeanFT provides its users access to a bunch of new tools that make testing in Selenium much easier — like the object identification center (think QTP GUI spy), which allows you from Visual Studio or Eclipse IDE to quickly spy on objects and identify unique values to use for your object identification.

 Also — in another non-HP-like move, if you have an existing UFT license, you automatically have access to LeanFT at no additional cost.
 You'll now have the option to create UFT, LeanFT scripts or a combination of both.